emerald-dao/EmeraldOZ/src/lib/content/access-control.md

 Here's a similar example from earlier; We define a 'Minter' resource, which allows the holder to create new tokens.

-However this time, instead of creating an 'Owner' resource that creates new Minter resources, we just create 1 Minter resource that the owner stores, and a 'Proxy' resource that anyone can store.
-Then, the 'Minter' can create a private capability to their 'Minter' and deposit it to the 'Proxy' they want to give access to.
+However this time, instead of creating an 'Owner' resource that creates new Minter resources, we just create 1 Minter resource that the contract deployer account stores, and a 'Proxy' resource that anyone can store.
+Then, the holder of the 'Minter' can create a private capability to their 'Minter' and deposit it to the 'Proxy' they want to give access to.

 ```cadence
 import FungibleToken from 0x01